GoogleCloudPlatform/cloud-foundation-fabric/modules/workstation-cluster/README.md

 ## Custom image

-Example showing how to create a cluster with publicly accesible workstation that run a custom image.
+Example showing how to create a cluster with publicly accessible workstation that run a custom image.

 ```hcl
 module "workstation-cluster" {